Frequently Asked Questions by Parents

 After having met their head of building and settled into their room, each child will participate in the planned games and activities, this will provide a great opportunity to meet new friends.

-You will find the addresses of the camps and the access map here.
+You will find the access map here.

 Will someone be at the airport to welcome my child?

-A Rosey desk is situated in the Arrivals area at Geneva Airport.
-Children travelling alone are met by our staff and driven to camp.
-Transfers to and from Le Rosey are included in the camp fee as long as they take place on the official dates of start and end for camp.
+Transfers to and from our campus and Geneva International Airport are included in the camp fee as long as they take place on the official dates of start and end for camp.
+Outside these dates, parents are responsible for organising the transfers.

 Will someone take my child to the airport to return home?